 v Borderline Personality Disorder 12-week course to help families cope with this disorder, in conjunction with the National Education Alliance for Borderline Personality Disorder

-v Community Crisis Intervention Team Training and Jail Diversion—in 2017 NAMI CC&I will host two “It Takes A Community” 5-day training sessions for police departments throughout Cape Cod
+v Community Crisis Intervention Team Training and Jail Diversion— NAMI CC&I has trained over 150 police and community members at five “It Takes A Community” 5-day training sessions for police departments throughout Cape Cod

-v The ‘Primer’, a free, comprehensive compilation of mental health disorders, symptoms, treatment plans as well as discussions on what to expect with crises and hospitalizations of mentally ill loved ones (will be completed December 2017) Call the Office to get a copy.
+v The ‘Primer’, a free, comprehensive compilation of mental health disorders, symptoms, treatment plans as well as discussions on what to expect with crises and hospitalizations of mentally ill loved ones Call the Office to get a copy or read it online.

-v Collaboration with Cape Cod Behavioral Healthcare, the Department of Mental Health and local police departments to improve emergency room practices
+v Collaboration with Cape Cod Behavioral Healthcare, the Department of Mental Health, several social service agencies and local police departments to improve emergency room practices

-v Initiated NAMI on Nantucket with its own program coordinator and dedicated phone
+v Initiated NAMI on Nantucket and NAMI on the Vineyard, each with its own program coordinator and dedicated phone

 v Monthly newsletter to inform readers of NAMI events, advocacy efforts and mental health research